A-Asanjarani/Shiny-Visualization-Project/README.md

 # Shiny Visualization Project

-This repository contains the Shiny-based interactive visualization system developed for the dissertation project on Probability and Statistics Education.
+This repository contains the Shiny-based interactive visualization system developed for the dissertation project in Probability and Statistics Education.
-It provides an intuitive platform for exploring probability distributions through visualization, interaction, and storytelling.

----
+This tool enables learners to explore probability distributions through interactive graphics, hands-on experimentation, and storytelling elements that bring abstract ideas to life.

 ## Project Overview